copsTvFan/cops-episode-guide/guide.md

 "The Running Man"

 - A half-naked cyclist takes officers on a frantic run through the neighborhood.
+TODO: Add other officers.
-- A suspicious man makes a series of wrong moves in front of his girlfriend.
+- TODO.
+A suspicious man makes a series of wrong moves in front of his girlfriend.
-- Things get weird when police find a woman hiding in a cupboard.
+- TODO.
+Things get weird when police find a woman hiding in a cupboard.

 ### S30E27

 "Whose Gun Is It Anyways?"

-- An out-of-control driver wants to get back home for a birthday party
+- An out-of-control driver wants to get back home for a birthday party TODO: Add other officers.
-- a man with big dreams has a hard time telling officers why his fingerprints appear on a gun
+- TODO.
+A man with big dreams has a hard time telling officers why his fingerprints appear on a gun
-- a trip to buy dog food turns into a run-in with the police.
+- TODO.
+A trip to buy dog food turns into a run-in with the police.

 ### S30E28